-Welcome to RH and RP Reception Classes
+Welcome to RD and RP Reception Classes

 We are looking forward to working with you this year.